aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 * **Parameter Subnet1**: The first of the three private subnets where the Amazon MQ (Apache ActiveMQ) cluster is deployed
 * **Parameter Subnet2**: The second of the three private subnets where the Amazon MQ (Apache ActiveMQ) cluster is deployed
 * **Parameter Subnet3**: The third of the three private subnets where the Amazon MQ (Apache ActiveMQ) cluster is deployed
 * **Parameter SecurityGroup**: The security group of the lambda function.
-This can be the same as the security group of the EC2 machine that was created by the AWS CloudFormation template
+This can be the same as the security group of the EC2 instance that was created by the AWS CloudFormation template
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 * **Disable rollback**: Defaults to No and it preserves the state of previously provisioned resources when an operation fails